itcarroll/basic-R-lesson/docs/_slides/types.md

 | logical   | TRUE, FALSE       |
 | missing   | NA                |

+===

+## Data structures

-Data structures, or more generally "objects", are built from one or more of these data types and other objects.
+Compound objects, built from one or more of these data types, or even other objects.

+Common one-dimensional, array data structures:

+- Vectors
+- Lists
+- Factors

 ===